nravic/vespers/README.md

 ## Todo

-This project is still an MVP and needs a bunch of work.
+This project is still a WIP and needs a bunch of work.
 Only making this public to get an idea from people if it's worth pursuing.
 As a result, lots to do.

 - Twitter tx scan bot
 - testing